Expertise

 Employment Law

-Employment relationship, which is a contractual relationship between an employer and the worker is the basis of Employment Law and deals with employment issues and trade union issues.
-It is governed by three principal Acts namely the Industrial Relations Act 1967, the Employment Act 1955 and the Trade Union Act 1959.
-The other key statutes affecting employment matters are the Employment Provident Fund Act 1991, the Employment Social Security Act 1969 and the Employment Insurance Systems Act 2017.
+Employment relationship, which is a contractual relationship between an employer and the worker, is the basis of Employment Law.
+It is governed by the Industrial Relations Act 1967, the Employment Act 1955 and the Trade Union Act 1959.
+The other key statutes affecting employment matters are the EPF Act 1991, the Employment Social Security Act 1969 and the Employment Insurance Systems Act 2017.

 Corporate Law